 If you give this one a try let me know in the comments below!
 I love to hear from you.

-Looking for more cozy mains?
+Looking for more cozy dinner recipes?
 Check out a few of my favs.

 - VEGGIE ENCHILADAS STUFFED WITH QUINOA AND BLACK BEANS